61% of People Regret Designing Their Home in This Style

 Just because a remodel looks great on social media doesn’t mean it’s as nice to live in IRL.
-According to a new survey by HomeHow, 61 percent of renovators who went with an industrial design (think: exposed beams and concrete floors) now regret it.
-Whether you’re course correcting a similar mistake or already thinking about resale value, we’re here to help with a few solutions to the unforeseen problems these homeowners didn’t predict about the popular style.
+According to a survey by HomeHow, 61 percent of renovators who went with an industrial design (think: exposed beams and concrete floors) now regret it.
+Whether you are course correcting a similar mistake or already thinking about resale value, we’re here to help with a few solutions to the unforeseen problems these homeowners didn’t predict about the popular style.

 Winter Is Coming

 The challenge: Industrial finishes like brick and HVAC systems can leave a home feeling too cold—figuratively and literally.
 By pairing the foundation down to the basic structure, outside weather isn’t being blocked by as much insulation.

 The fix: Start a fire!
 Freestanding fireplaces can blend well into raw settings, and if your place isn’t rigged for ventilating smoke, gas versions are available, too.
 If you’re down for a DIY project, build your own with an electrical insert and basic wood structure.

 Everything Echoes in Here

 The challenge: It’s hard to keep secrets in a lofty room without everyone else hearing you.
 Sound travels fast, and when words are bouncing off the ceiling in an echo chamber, working from home is even less fun.